 Palliside weatherboards are wall sidings that will boost the aesthetics and price of your home.
 When you compare Palliside with other cladding materials, you will notice that it has many benefits one cannot overlook.
 Palliside was made as a product that has all the advantages of other cladding materials but none of their disadvantages.
 Many old homes might still have an asbestos (fibro) cladding which could be very dangerous for your health if the panels are broken and the strands are exposed.
 Palliside weatherboards are a perfect solution in this situation and you can clad your home, remove any cons of fibro and get that amazing look of weatherboards.

 What’s great about Palliside is that the cost of maintenance is virtually zero since you just need to wash it once a year with soapy water and it’ll retain its look.
 Not only this, but the Australian manufacturer issues a genuine 25-year warranty.
 Also, Palliside weatherboards are perfect for homes in bushfire zones and in tropical cyclone region C as well.
-Palliside cladding also doesn’t require any painting and it will not fade or powder as it has an australian engineered uv filter coating on the surface.
+Palliside cladding also doesn’t require any painting and has an australian engineered uv filter coating on the surface.
 The Palliside material normally has a 7mm core that can easily protect the structure against the worst weather conditions.

 High-quality house cladding is of a critical importance and that is why only Palliside weatherboards are recommended to the homeowners.
 They have a luxurious finish and their durability is superior when compared with other types of cladding.
 For modern cladding, Palliside provides a pest-proof solution that is very resistant to physical damage and elements.
 Unique core structure will make sure that superior insulation against heat and cold is in place.
 This not only lowers the energy requirements of the house but also lowers your energy bills.
 You can see how all of this makes it the premium option on the market.